cyang0513/Document/docs/grpc_arc.md

          listenOpt.UseHttps(new X509Certificate2(Convert.FromBase64String(cert)));
 }
 ```
-Please note that we are fetch the certificate as a secret, rather than a certificate.
+Please note that we are fetching the certificate as a secret, rather than a certificate.
 It's because if you fetch it as certificate, it won't contain the private key part.
 Here's a nice article explains this:

 [https://azidentity.azurewebsites.net/post/2018/07/03/azure-key-vault-certificates-are-secrets](https://azidentity.azurewebsites.net/post/2018/07/03/azure-key-vault-certificates-are-secrets)